Porges/ways-to-play/11ty/src/articles/cards/japan/hanafuda/art/index.md

 In Korea, an altered ordering is used where the ‘November’ and ‘December’ months are switched.
-There is also another ordering used in Japan which might be called the “<Noun lang="ja-Latn">Nagoya</Noun> ordering”, as it is used in several games from that region.<Footnote>This order will be explained when I get around to writing the games articles!</Footnote>
+There is also another ordering used in Japan which might be called the “<Noun lang="ja-Latn">Nagoya</Noun> ordering”, as it is used in several games from that region.{%fn%}This order will be explained when I get around to writing the games articles!{%endfn%}

 ### <span lang="ja">1月</span>